marijanbrvar/private-events/README.md

 - Run `rails db:setup` to create the database, run migration files, and install some sample data
 - Activate your rails server by running the command `rails s`

+### Tests
+For testing we used 'RSpec-rails'.
+Use the following commands to execute tests for Models, Routes and Requests.
+- to test models: `rspec spec/test_models.rb`
+- to test requests: `rspec spec/test_requests.rb`
+- to test routes: `rspec spec/test_routes.rb`

 ### Usage
 - Open the application in your browser.
 Usually, it is at `http://localhost:3000/`